-Tests and measures general network performance.
+The ping command tests whether a remote host is alive and reachable from your system.
 It is based on the Internet Control Message Protocol (ICMP) and sends an ECHO_REQUEST soliciting an ECHO_RESPONSE, thereby creating a two-way stream.
-It provides general information about packet loss and round-trip time. ping increases network load; this factor should be considered when testing a network with ping.
+It provides general information about packet loss and round-trip time.